 TRL will provide access to all current and future Triall solutions.
 The token facilitates fair and equitable sharing of benefits and access among the stakeholders in our ecosystem by enabling P2P compensation, self-governance, and community engagement.
 It helps us lay the groundwork for a self-sustaining ecosystem, in which a community of clinical researchers, software developers, and other community members are incentivized to create and capture utility and value.

-Registration for our token sale will open soon.
+Registration for our token sale has opened.
 Want to be part of a #blockchainforgood initiative?
 We welcome both retail and institutional investors to register their interest by signing up through our website (triall.io).

 Over the past 4 years, we have steadily grown our initiative, building an international network of partners and a global advisory board of industry experts and KOLs.
 We managed to develop and commercialize our first application and continue to build traction in the clinical trial domain.